google/rust-design-faq/src/apis.md

 > it. - TM.

 If you must, you will need to decide between `Rc` and `Arc` - see the next answer for some considerations.
+But, generally, `Arc` is better practice because it imposes fewer restrictions on your callers.
 Also, consider taking a look at the [`Archery` crate](https://docs.rs/archery/latest/archery/).

 ## Should my API be thread-safe?
 What does that mean?